RasmussenLab/hela_qc_mnt_data/workflows/metadata/README.md

 Get metadata from ThermoFischer proteomics raw files using [`ThermoRawFileParser`](https://github.com/compomics/ThermoRawFileParser)

+> [!WARNING]
-> :warning: On unix systems, make sure that mono is available
+> On unix systems, make sure that mono is available

+> [!NOTE]
+> In case single raw file fail, delete these and try to download them again

 ## Output